Skip to main content

 mainTrain().catch(console.error);

-We need to have the same configuration, image generation and masking functions that we used during the training (in fact they could all be extracted to a separate file).
+We need the same configuration, image generation, and masking functions from training (in practice, extract them to a shared file).

 const IMAGE_HEIGHT = 32;